-Homestead is much more than just bricks and mortar- four walls a plot and ceiling– it is so much more an affective space, embedding all the memories we have, everything we have ever wanted to be secure , loved and comforted.
+Homestead is much more than just bricks and mortar- four walls, a plot, and a ceiling- it is so much more an effective space, embedding all the memories we have, everything we have ever wanted to be secure, loved, and comforted.
 Home is more than a physical place—it is a feeling of belonging, comfort, and love.
 For some, it is the house filled with childhood memories; for others, it is a new space built with dreams and loved ones.
 Sometimes, home is not a location at all but an emotion—found in the embrace of a loved one, the laughter of old friends, or the peace of solitude.

 Home has many meanings, and it is in the heart of the matter, the crossroad of life and where the heart finds rest, really-our freedom to be ourselves, judgment-free.
 It is where we nurture love, memories are created, and it is what we almost always long to return to.